melbamorph/zonerMCP/replit.md

 ## Customization Guide

 ### Forking This Template
-1. Update ALL values in `config.js`
+1. Add the `ARCGIS_BASE_URL` secret with your FeatureServer URL
-2. Modify business logic functions in `mcp-server.js`
+2. Update ALL values in `config.js`
-3. Update tool definitions (TOOLS array and TOOL_HANDLERS)
+3. Modify business logic functions in `mcp-server.js`
-4. Update `package.json` name, description, author
+4. Update tool definitions (TOOLS array and TOOL_HANDLERS)
-5. Copy `.env.example` to `.env` and set your values
+5. Update `package.json` name, description, author

 ### Adding a New Tool
 1. Add configuration variables in `config.js`